 Anyway, my point is: I had what I now consider a basic understanding of acne.
 I thought I knew how to treat acne inside and out like I know how to reverse wrinkles and sun damage.
 Little did I know I had only scratched the surface.
 I treated my own skin the best way I knew how.

 For about a year or so I tackled my breakouts with topical products.
 To a degree, it helped.
 Once the spa added Hydropeptide and Skinceuticals to our professional arsenal it improved even more so.
-Hydropeptide’s acne line is designed to control adult hormonal acne, for a while it was my holy grail.
-Specifically the Redefining Serum, it’s amazing for cystic acne!
-I used my Nuface for lymphatic drainage, occasionally successful in reducing the size of a painful lump that felt like a golf ball under the skin.
+Hydropeptide’s acne line is designed to control adult hormonal acne, for a while it was my holy grail until it made my skin too sensitive.
+I used my Nuface for lymphatic drainage, occasionally successful in reducing the size of a painful lump that felt like a golf ball under my skin.

 This was when I met my breaking point.
 October always seemed to be the time of year it would be at its worst.